Anandkrishna017/todo_app/README.md

     cd server
     npm start
     ```
-3. In a separate terminal, navigate to the `client` directory and start the frontend server:
+3. Create an `.env` file inside the server directory and add the following variables:
     ```
+    URL=mongodb://localhost:27017/hatio
+    PORT=8080
+    JWT_SECRET=key
+    ```
+4. In a separate terminal, navigate to the `client` directory and start the frontend server:
+    ```
     cd client
     npm start
     ```
-4. Open your browser and navigate to `http://localhost:3000` to access the todo application.
+5. Open your browser and navigate to `http://localhost:3000` to access the todo application.

 ## Test
 - There are no automated tests included in this project.
 However, you can manually test the functionality by: